Bankoga/golem/open_problems/misc_problems.md

 > Open Question: What data structure should be used for storing destinations, and cells?

-Previously, each destination was going to live inside of an actual 2D matrix, and contain a list of cells. **The 2D matrix may live on in concept being used during the init, but it may not be efficient enough for use as the actual data structure to store destinations.**
+Previously, each destination was going to live inside of an actual 2D matrix, and contain a list of cells. **The 2D matrix may live on in concept for use during the init, but it may not be efficient enough for use as the actual data structure to store destinations.**
 Cells would use lists of edges to grab the data sets they needed for dendrite summation from the universe of outputs.
 Grabbing the source sets for each destinations requires sorting the outputs into a bucket per source set, then looping through each cell while grabbing the outputs by source set key.

 Cost_of_sort = num_destinations + num_outputs (i.e num_edges) or Merge_sort(num_destinations) + num_outputs